Turin Travel Guide

 Savoy Palaces, Egyptian Museum, and Baroque Cafes

 Turin, or Torino, is a city in northern Italy known for chocolate, Fiat cars, and the Shroud of Turin but it’s also home to Savoy palaces, Baroque cafes, one of the world’s top Egyptian museums, and the first Eataly store.
-It was also Italy’s first capital, from 1861-1865.
+Turin was Italy’s first capital, from 1861-1865.
 Although Turin sees fewer tourists than Italy’s 5 most popular cities, there’s lots to see and do in the city.

 Plan Your Visit to Turin

 Turin is the largest city in the Piemonte region.
 Milan can be reached in one hour by train and Genoa in two hours.
 The main train station is Porta Nuova.
 Driving is restricted in much of the city center.
 To get around the city and to places nearby, use the metro or buses.
+Turin has a small airport with flights to and from Italian and European cities.
+The closest big, international airport is Milan Malpensa, about an hour away.

 • If you plan to visit several museums or sites, consider buying a 2 or 3 day Turin city card, either in advance or when you’re in the city.